Gallatin School, New York University

 OTHER MEDIA, EXHIBITIONS and PERFORMANCES

-“Cultural Intelligence Operations,” performance by Konrad Becker, invited respondent, Austrian Cultural Forum, NYC, December 13, 2012.
+“Cultural Intelligence Operations,” invited respondent to a performance by Konrad Becker, Austrian Cultural Forum, NYC, December 13, 2012.

 “Punk Rock in Africa,” film introduction, with Max Tremblay, The Colloquium for Unpopular Culture, NYC, May 8, 2012